calendrier d'événements

 Various species of wood-rotting fungus, belonging to several genera, are prone to develop inside a building.
 These species may differ in appearance depending on the stage of their development, which sometimes makes them difficult to identify.
 However, these species do not all pose a risk to the structural integrity of a building, and the methods for their removal vary.

-The new standard BNQ 3009-610 specifies the requirements relating to the assessment of building contamination due to dry root fungus, the most damaging of wood-rotting fungus, to confirm or rule out its presence, and, if its presence is confirmed, to determine the cause(s) and assess the extent of the contamination.
+The standard BNQ 3009-610 specifies the requirements relating to the assessment of building contamination due to dry root fungus, the most damaging of wood-rotting fungus, to confirm or rule out its presence, and, if its presence is confirmed, to determine the cause(s) and assess the extent of the contamination.
 The standard also specifies the requirements that apply to the rehabilitation of buildings contaminated by dry root fungus, by establishing the rules governing the decontamination work, remedial work, and communication with the client.

 The standard is intended for any person interested in building contamination due to dry root fungus, namely professionals, general and trade contractors, owners, occupants, property managers, municipal and provincial authorities, and consumers.